kristinemlarson/gnssrefl/docs/pages/gnssir.md

 For more information, set screenstats to True

-For plots, set -plt to T or True
+For plots, set -plt to T or True.

-Note that a failed satellite arc is shown as gray in the periodogram plots.
-And once you know what you are doing (have picked the azimuth and elevation angle mask), you won't be looking at plots anymore.
+If you want to try different strategies, use multiple json files with the -extension input.
+Then use the same -extension command in gnssir.

 This is a snippet of what the result file would look like